cakephp/docs/en/orm/database-basics.rst

 .. warning::

-    You cannot mix positional and named parameters in the same statement.
+    You cannot mix positional and named array keys in the same statement.

 Executing & fetching rows
 -------------------------